 The aws:connect/phoneNumber:PhoneNumber resource, part of the Pulumi AWS provider, claims phone numbers from AWS’s available inventory and associates them with Amazon Connect instances.
-This guide focuses on three capabilities: basic phone number claiming, descriptive metadata, and prefix-based filtering.
+This guide focuses on two capabilities: basic number claiming and prefix-based inventory filtering.

-Phone numbers must be claimed to an existing Amazon Connect instance.
+Phone numbers belong to Amazon Connect instances and must reference an existing instance ARN.
 The examples are intentionally small.
-Combine them with your own Connect instance configuration and call routing flows.
+Combine them with your own Connect instance configuration and contact flow routing.

 Claim a phone number for a Connect instance